 Seila Law LLC v.
 Consumer Financial Protection Bureau

 The 2008 financial crisis decimated the American economy and caused millions of families to lose their homes.
 After months of evaluating the roots of this crisis and the types of reforms needed, Congress concluded that a major culprit was the failure of a fragmented and unaccountable consumer financial protection regime to safeguard homeowners from reckless financial products.
-To remedy this, Congress established a new agency, the Consumer Financial Protection Bureau (CFPB), that would have the independence needed to prevent a recurrence of those problems and respond to the challenges of an evolving financial marketplace.
+To remedy this, Congress established a new agency, the Consumer Financial Protection Bureau (CFPB).
 In the Dodd-Frank Act, Congress structured the Bureau to be led by a single director, rather than a multimember commission, to avoid the gridlock and delay to which commissions are susceptible.
-And to insulate the Bureau from industry pressure and political interference, while ensuring accountability, Dodd-Frank provided that its director may be removed by the president for good cause (“inefficiency, neglect of duty, or malfeasance in office”) but not for policy disagreements alone.
+And to insulate the Bureau from industry pressure and political interference, while ensuring accountability, Dodd-Frank provided that its director may be removed by the president for good cause (“inefficiency, neglect of duty, or malfeasance in office”), but not for policy disagreements alone.

 October 1, 2019